zakmoCA/mygit/README.md

 └── tags
 ```

-The `index` file will contain information about the staged files.
-A simplified view might look like:
+The `index` file will contain information about the staged files:

-`aee8e36f65a8845162561692d123daf23d59a686 bin/mygit`
+`5b6c2e3f7d8a9b0c1d2e3f4a5b6c7d8e9f0a1b2c3 README.md`

 ### bin/mygit_commit

-Creates a new commit object with the current state of the index, and after a few stagings and commits, the .mygit structure might look like follows:
+Creates a new commit object with the current state of the index by:
+1. Building tree objects for the directory structure
+2. Opening an editor for the commit message
+3. Creating a commit object with references to the tree and parent
+4. Updating the current branch to point to the new commit

+After a few stagings and commits, the .mygit structure might look like:

 ```
     .mygit
 ├── COMMIT_EDIT_MESSAGE
 ├── HEAD
 ├── index